 Not so I can reproduce any of the glop that made its way to the gilded plate in that ominous dining room decades ago.
-No, I need the memories to function as stones in the ballast of the S.S.
+No, I need the memories to function as bilge in the S.S.
 Gourmand, as a point of comparison in my unending search for great eats.

 If I wax nostalgic and reproduce any of the vaunted Peek’s dishes it will be what was fondly referred to as her “Mucous Delight.”

-I can see those little twerps in the lower grades in my mind’s eye, barging out of the kitchen, their trays loaded with bowls of Mucous Delight, the concoction shimmering, pearlescent, as the bowls were passed from the Master to each of us at our stations.
+I can see those little twerps in the lower grades in my mind’s eye, slinking out of the kitchen, their trays loaded with bowls of Mucous Delight, the concoction shimmering, pearlescent, as the bowls were passed from the master to each of us at our station.